yandex-cloud/docs/en/managed-clickhouse/operations/connect.md

 * [Built-in SQL editor](#inline-editor).

 When connecting from the browser, SQL queries are executed separately, without creating a session shared with the {{ CH }} server.
-Therefore, queries running within a session have no impact.
-For example, `USE` or `SET`.
+Therefore, queries running within a session (for example, `USE` or `SET`) have no impact.

 ### Management console {#console}